AegisComputers/DattoRMM-Alert-HaloPSA/README.md

 ## Installation
 To Deploy you can click the below button and then configure the settings as detailed above.

+Not all needed env vars will work right now, read the script and understand what you need to change first!

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fOliverPerring%2fDattoRMM-Alert-HaloPSA%2fmain%2fDeployment%2fAzureDeployment.json)